Everybody needs to eat, so demand for food — especially good food — will never go away. This helps explain why the food industrycontinue ...

 Market research will give you the upper hand, even if you’re already positive that you have a perfect product or service.
 Conducting market research is important, because it can help you understand your customers better, who your competitors are, and your business landscape.

-To begin as a prospective caterer, you should research your local market to identify what kinds of businesses are catering events, what kind of events those are, and what kind of equipment, fixtures, and logistics such events require.
+To begin as a prospective caterer, you should research your local market to identify what kinds of businesses cater events, what kinds of events those are, and what kind of equipment, fixtures, and logistics such events require.

 Consider the most common avenues of wedding catering and corporate catering.
-Other special events, such as graduations or birthdays, are also likely to use catering.
+Catering is also likely to be used for other special events, such as graduations or birthdays.
 Alternative niches in the realm of catering might include flowers, tables, or other non-culinary decorations and interior design.

 Compare your local market’s needs to the food and beverage menus you’re capable of providing.
 Do you want to provide full-service, multiple-course meals, or just pastries, cookies, and desserts?
 Will you serve alcohol?
 These decisions could necessitate additional planning.